-Balance, or positive balance, does not get much airplay these days.
+Balance, or positive life balance, does not get much airplay these days.
 It does not sound as dynamic or exciting as concepts of passion, resilience, grit, optimism.

 Everyone wants to be super-passionate, super-resilient, super-optimistic, and super-determined.
 These are dynamic and glamorous concepts.
 Compared to these, perhaps, the allure of balance appears rather pale.
 Amidst these powerful and dynamic notions, the appeal of balance is somewhat lost.